-Kathleen has served on the boards of Manchester Elementary Middle School (MEMS), Zion Preschool and the Northshire Community Foundation.
+Kathleen serves on the board of the Wilson House and previously served on the boards of Emerge Vermont, Manchester Elementary Middle School (MEMS), Zion Preschool and the Northshire Community Foundation.
 She was an early board member of Friends of MEMS, which raised money for enrichment programs that went above and beyond the taxpayer-funded budget.
 She also served as a board member of the Manchester School Fund.

-Kathleen is chair of the Town of Manchester Democrats and a Class of 2018 graduate of Emerge Vermont, a statewide nonprofit that trains women Democrats to run for public office.
-She’s also a grassroots political activist, working with groups like MoveOn Manchester and Earth Matters on projects that promote voter awareness and engagement.
+Kathleen is former vice chair of the Town of Manchester Democrats and a Class of 2018 graduate of Emerge Vermont, a statewide nonprofit that trains women Democrats to run for public office.

 P.O.
 Box 1044 | Manchester Center VT 05255